OpenFLAME: A Federated Spatial Naming Infrastructure: Implementation on DNS

-We use the spherical geometry library S2~\cite{s2home} to convert coarse location in the form of latitude, longitude, and error radius to geo-domains.
-The S2 library projects the Earth's surface onto a perfect mathematical sphere (as opposed to a planar map, as is done in the standard Mercator projection)~\cite{s2overview}.
+\textit{Geo-domains} are the DNS-compatible addresses representing a physical region.
+We use the spherical geometry library S2~\cite{s2home} to generate geo-domains from a bounding region.

+S2 projects the Earth's surface onto a perfect mathematical sphere~\cite{s2overview}.
 The sphere is then decomposed into a hierarchy of cells called S2 Cells~\cite{s2cells}.
-Each S2 Cell is a quadrilateral bounded by four spherical geodesic lines -- lines along the shortest path on a sphere.
-We also considered H3~\cite{h3}, a hierarchical hexagonal decomposition of the world.
-However, hexagons do not exactly subdivide into child hexagons.
-As a result, the inclusion of children in parent hexagons is only approximate in H3 making S2 more suitable for our system.
+Each S2 Cell is a quadrilateral bounded by four spherical geodesic lines---lines along the shortest path on a sphere.
 The highest level in the S2 hierarchy at level 0 is called a \textit{Face}.
 Faces divide the Earth into six large quadrilaterals.
 The top-level faces are recursively subdivided at each level into 4 smaller children.
 Cell levels range from 0 to 30, and the smallest cells at level 30 have an area of about $1 cm^2$.
 The six top-level cells are numbered from 0 to 5.
 At each level, the four child cells are numbered from 0 to 3.
 Each S2 cell has a 64-bit index that is essentially a concatenation of the hierarchical cell numbers in binary form with padding to extend the length to 64 bits.
-The S2 library also provides the region coverer algorithm -- an API that returns the set of S2 cells that approximately cover a given region.
+The S2 library also provides the region coverer algorithm---an API that returns the set of S2 cells that approximately cover a given bounding region.

-Figure~\ref{fig:discovery:locationToGeodomain} shows our technique for converting a coarse location estimate to a set of DNS-compatible geo-domains.

-\begin{enumerate} \item We first represent the coarse location as a circle (Figure~\ref{fig:discovery:locationToGeodomain:circle}).
-The center of the circle is the latitude and longitude returned by the device's geolocation technology, and its radius is the error in the location estimate.
-The coarse geolocation is obtained from a combination of multiple sources such as the GPS, WiFi, and Bluetooth.
-Most commodity devices like mobile phones provide APIs to get the geolocation estimate and error radius by fusing multiple sources~\cite{webGeolocation, androidGeolocation, appleGeolocation}.
+The process of converting an S2 cell index to a geo-domain is shown in Figure~\ref{fig:discovery:s2IndexToGeodomain}.
+The S2 cell index encodes the full hierarchy of the cell up to the top-level face which we convert to a DNS-compatible format.
+The geo-domain is organized such that the top-level face is at the right end and the smallest cell is at the left end of the domain name.
+We need a \textit{domain suffix} to represent the root domain of the geo-domain.
+In our examples, we use \texttt{.loc}.
+The altitude of the S2 cell, rounded up to the nearest integer in feet, is prefixed to the geo-domain.
+If the altitude is unknown, the letter `$U$' is prefixed instead.